yunlugu/Attendize/modularity.md

 native Attendize methods.

-Every module also includes it's own <code>composer.json</code> and may require packages just like the main Laravel installation
+Every module also includes it's own <code>composer.json</code> and may require packages just like the main Laravel installation.

 ### Installation
 Modules can only be installed by the sysadmin, but installed modules can be enabled and disabled on a per-event basis.

 Installing a module is super easy, all you have to do is run:

 <code>php artisan module:install($author/$package, $branch)</code>
 NOTE: $branch defaults to 'dev-master'.

 eg. <code>php artisan module:install japseyz/attendize-volunteers master

 It then get's that module off of Packagist.

 It's now time to publish the modules assets and run the migrations, this is done with the following commands: